mariusbanea/node-modules-require-and-object-destructuring/README.md

 - The test results will help guide the way

-You have successfully completed the task when all the unit tests pass and the client applications works without any errors.
+You have successfully completed the task when all the unit tests pass.